 Jotform offers several reports that you can use, which are described in the detailed guides below:

-This is just a brief overview of what each report does.
-For in-depth instruction on how to set them up and which options are available for each, refer to the detailed guides above.
 Some reports allow password protection to ensure that your Submission Data is safe and will only be shared with your peers.

 Benefits of Jotform reports include: